NigelGee/AFFilterList/README.md

 The default placeholder is "Search" however you can change that in call.

-The default SF Symbol is "magnifyingglass" however you can put any SF Symbol
+The default SF Symbol is "magnifyingglass" however you can put any SF Symbol.

+The default color of sytemImage is same as text however can be changed too.

 If you want text only to show then make `systemImage: nil`